-These are consequences that we define and impose for crossing a boundary, thus breaking a rule.
-These are imposed because we present a problem or danger to ourselves and others.
-These consequences, reactions if you will, must reflect the actions, be enforceable, and address the problem.
-I should reiterate that it should address the problem and not the symptom.
+These are consequences that we define and impose for crossing our boundary, thus breaking our RoA designed to protect it.
+These are imposed because we present a problem or danger to ourselves or to others.
+These consequences, sanctions, or reactions if you will, must reflect the actions, be enforceable, and address the problem; not the symptom.

-“Imposing consequences on someone who must already endure natural consequences is counterproductive, unnecessary, and useless.”
+“Imposing consequences on someone who must already endure natural consequences is useless, unnecessary, and counterproductive.”

 “Consequences need to be harder and more difficult for your Partner to accomplish than they are for you to endure.”